thePhenom21/rebirth/README.md

 # Rebirth
-An script that lets you create desktop apps of your favourite websites.
+A script that lets you create desktop apps of your favourite websites.

 # Dependencies
 - Rust (1.72 or later)